 The goal of the Cambridge Arts Poetry Programs is to create opportunities for the Cambridge community to engage with and promote poetry from diverse backgrounds and styles.

 In 2015 the City of Cambridge launched the first annual Sidewalk Poetry Contest and has continued yearly since.
 Every March, residents of any age are invited to submit poetry for the chance to get their words stamped in concrete as part of the sidewalk repair program.
-The poetry submissions must be a maximum of 10 lines, 40 characters per line including spaces, and 250 characters overall including spaces and punctuation.
-Each year an average of 150 poems are submitted from people ages 3-95.
-Entries are reviewed anonymously by a selection committee composed of past Cambridge Poets Populists, students from Cambridge Rindge and Latin School, and representatives from Cambridge Public Works, Cambridge Public Library, and Cambridge Arts.
-Five winners are selected each year and stamped throughout City.
+Now more than 20 poems have been imprinted around the city.
+Poetry submissions must be a maximum of 10 lines, 40 characters per line including spaces, and 250 characters overall including spaces and punctuation.
+Each year an average of 150 poems are submitted from people ages 3 to 95.
+Five winners are selected each year and stamped throughout the City.
 Additionally, every year the winning poets are invited to read at the Poetry Tent at the annual Cambridge Arts River Festival.
 Visit our Sidewalk Poetry webpage to learn more about the program and how to apply.